What Percentage of Internet Traffic Is Mobile?

 We rarely give any thought to the so-called local searches.
 Still, they are there and they’re useful!

-Again, your phone is acting like a personal assistant – after all, it is a smartphone for a reason.
+Again, your phone is acting as a personal assistant – after all, it is a smartphone for a reason.

 Are you still wondering why mobile web traffic stats indicate it’s exploding?